Frequently asked questions

 We deliberately ignored roads.
 Because we want to allow the players to be able to easily build & expand without the need to worry about them.
 Many games introduce roads mainly to simplify their path-finding.
 We don't have that constraint.
 However we do plan to add them as an optimization to increase vehicles speed (or reduce potentially added penalty for driving in mud) so players can build them to optimize hot-spots or longer distances.
 Or just to make things nicer :) Take a look at our roadmap for more details.

 This is how real world works, though.
 So we think that this can also serve as an interesting self-reflection on how we approach our environment.
 We have designed this based on real production chains.
 Real world issues such as over-fertilization, lack of groundwater and pollution.
-However we plan on adding mechanics to be more and more eco-friendly towards the end-game.
+However we plan on adding mechanics to be more and more eco-friendly towards the end-game and decouple yourself from coal and oil entirely.
 And we already have some of these in the game.
 So hopefully, us and many others will find this at the end as a satisfying and learning experience.